Tape-Worm/Gorgon/README.md

 The master branch contains the current release version of Gorgon 1.1.

 The 2.x branch contains version 2.0 of Gorgon which supports Direct 3D 11.
-**Please note:** *This version is still in development and should not be used in a production environment as breaking changes can and will happen.*

 Acknowledgements
 ================